KatherineMichel/stanford-code-in-place-final-project/README.md

 There are a couple important set up steps to make this project work:

-* Create a Twitter Developer account, create an app in the account, and obtain the app secrets needed to programatically authenticate into Twitter and tweet from the account
+* Create a Twitter Developer account, create an app in the account, and obtain the app "secrets" needed to use the Twitter API to programatically [authenticate](https://twython.readthedocs.io/en/latest/usage/starting_out.html#authentication) into Twitter and tweet from the account
 * Designate an event or cron schedule as a trigger for the program to be run

 ### Create a Twitter Developer Account

 Following the instructions of the [Twitter Developer](https://developer.twitter.com/) docs, I created the [Simba Friends Bot](https://twitter.com/SimbaFriendsBot) Twitter account, including verifying a phone number.
 Using that account, I created a Twitter Developer account under the "Hobbyist" category, choosing "Making a bot" as my task.

 In my "Simba and Friends Bot" app, I clicked on the "Keys and tokens" tab.
-Here I obtained the "secrets" that would need to be passed into `Twython` as environment variables in order to programatically [authenticate](https://twython.readthedocs.io/en/latest/usage/starting_out.html#authentication) into Twitter and tweet.
+Here I obtained the secrets that would need to be passed into `Twython` as environment variables.

 * API key a.k.a `APP_KEY`
 * API secret key a.k.a. `APP_SECRET`